GreptimeTeam/docs/docs/getting-started/overview.md

 ./greptime standalone start
 ```

-For a complete specification of configuration options of GreptimeDB, see the [configuration documentation](/user-guide/operations/configuration.md).

 ### Docker
 Make sure the [Docker](https://www.docker.com/) is already installed.
 If not, you can follow the official [documents](https://www.docker.com/getting-started/) to install Docker.